-1 1 Resource/Material Category No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and Location 6 Water Quality Impac cts (cont.) • Discharge Volume to the Active Sewage Lagoons While ECF operations continue, there would be no impact from discharge to the active sewage lagoons since discharge volumes would not change.
+Resource/Material Category No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and Location 6 Water Quality Impa cts (cont.)
+Discharge Volume to the Active Sewage Lagoons While ECF operations continue, there would be no impact from discharge to the active sewage lagoons since discharge volumes would not change.
 If ECF operations cease, the discharge volume to the active sewage lagoons could decrease.
 Refurbishment Period: There would be no impact from the increase in annual and daily discharge to the active sewage lagoons of approximately 13 percent.
 The total volume of sanitary wastewater discharged from NRF would be within the design operating parameters of the active sewage lagoons.
 Post-Refurbishment Operational Period: There would be no impact from the increase in annual and daily discharge to the active sewage lagoons of approximately 4 percent.
 The total volume of sanitary wastewater discharged from NRF would be within the design operating parameters of the active sewage lagoons.
-Construction Period: There would be no impact from discharge to the active sewage lagoons since portable sanitary systems would be used.
-Transition Period : There would be no impact from the increase in annual and daily discharge to the active sewage lagoons of approximately 2 percent.
+Construction Period: There would be no impact from potential discharge to the active sewage lagoons since the potential for discharge of water from leak testing the water pools would be within the design operating parameters of the active sewage lagoons.
+Transition Period: There would be no impact from the increase in annual and daily discharge to the active sewage lagoons of approximately 2 percent.
 The total volume of sanitary wastewater discharged from NRF would be within the design operating parameters of the active sewage lagoons.
-New Facility Operational Period : There would be no impact from the decrease in annual and daily discharge to the active sewage lagoons.
+New Facility Operational Period: There would be no impact from the decrease in annual and daily discharge to the active sewage lagoons.